DLEC 261 / EU Regulation

 per passenger, Delta Air Lines claims

-How Delta Air Lines Resists Claims
+Common Challenges With Delta Air Lines Claims

-Delta's initial rejection rate is moderate-to-high — approximately 50% of claims for EU-departing flights.
 They sometimes claim EC261 does not apply to US carriers — this is incorrect.

 Common rejection wording includes 'weather conditions,' 'ATC restrictions,' and 'operational issues' — we verify these claims against actual data.